itsksaurabh/itsksaurabh/README.md

 ![Saurabh's github stats](https://github-readme-stats.vercel.app/api?username=itsksaurabh&hide=issues&show_icons=true&theme=onedark)

-I mostly work on Backend development with Golang ( Go ) and Cloud-Native technologies.🚀 I build robust, secure, and scalable infrastructures using Cloud-native technologies such as Kubernetes, Docker, Helm, Terraform, DigitalOcean, AWS,GCP,GRPC, CI/CD, etc. and proficient with metric collection & monitoring tools such as Grafana, Telegraf, Influxdb, etc.

-I have contributed to some of the big projects by giant firms like @𝗚𝗼𝗼𝗴𝗹𝗲, @𝗚𝗶𝘁𝗵𝘂𝗯, @𝗗𝗶𝗴𝗶𝘁𝗮𝗹𝗢𝗰𝗲𝗮𝗻, @𝗢𝗽𝗲𝗻𝗙𝗮𝗮𝘀,@𝗵𝗲𝗹𝗹𝗼𝗳𝗿𝗲𝘀𝗵, etc. I am also a startup enthusiast and have multiple years of experience in building tech startups from scratch.

-Along with my full-time job, I also worked as a Freelancer with multiple international clients including some popular companies like 𝗧𝗼𝗴𝗴𝗹.𝗰𝗼m etc.
+I am a passionate and creative Software Engineering Leader hailing from India, with a strong affinity for Golang and Cloud-Native technologies.
+Throughout my career, I have been dedicated to crafting robust, secure, and scalable infrastructures.
+Over multiple years, I have successfully launched and nurtured tech startups from the ground up.
+These ventures have allowed me to explore and implement innovative solutions to contemporary challenges, while also fostering a deep appreciation for the agility and adaptability required in the startup ecosystem.

+My expertise encompasses a wide array of cutting-edge technologies, including Go (Golang), Kubernetes, IaaS, SaaS, PaaS, Docker, Helm, CI/CD, Terraform, AWS, Google Cloud Platform and DigitalOcean.
+I am well-versed in the metric collection, monitoring, and alerting tools like Prometheus, Grafana, and Cloudwatch, which have been instrumental in ensuring the performance and reliability of the systems I've worked on.

+My expertise in these areas ensures that I am well-equipped to design and build robust, secure, and scalable backend services and infrastructures that drive the success of modern applications across the IaaS, PaaS, and SaaS domains.
+Throughout my career, I have successfully navigated the complexities of remote work and distributed teams.

+In addition to my technical prowess, I have been an enthusiastic contributor to the open-source community, contributing to various projects that streamline and automate application development, testing, and deployment.
+My contributions have ranged from code enhancements to the development of impactful tools that streamline application development, testing, and deployment.

+With over 20,750+ followers on LinkedIn, I have cultivated a strong online presence, reflecting my ability to engage and connect with professionals in the field.
+Remote work and community building are also part of my repertoire, and I take pride in delivering secure, scalable, and resilient web and infrastructure solutions.

-I worked with multiple international clients and in multiple distributed but tight-knit teams that span multiple continents across the globe.
-I am Fully-committed to designing and developing innovative materials.
-I am highly self-motivated, enthusiastic and always willing to learn more.
+I am fully committed to designing and developing innovative materials.
+I am highly self-motivated, enthusiastic, and always willing to learn more.

 ## Skills